Potato-Development/funstuff/README.md

 - [ ] Internet Explorer recreation with one website
 - [ ] Windows Live Messenger with friends and chat tab
 - [ ] Complex horror experience with many features
-- [ ] Notifications either automatic or manually triggered
 - [ ] Fake Windows update icon (credit to [edamame-maru](https://github.com/edamame-maru))

 ## License

-Distributed under the MIT License.
+Distributed under the Unlicense License.
 See `LICENSE` for more information.

 ## Contact